biuh-dt/biuh-dt.github.io/guide/README.md

 ## I. Workflow:

 <b> ★ Step 1.
-Students seeking <b> competition guidance, research mentorship or academic development support </b> may send an email to [dt@hibiuh.edu.cn](mailto:dt@hibiuh.edu.cn) (or directly send email to the potential supervisors from the list of DT teachers below).
+Students seeking <b> competition guidance, research mentorship or academic development support </b> may send an email to [dt@hibiuh.edu.cn](mailto:dt@hibiuh.edu.cn) (or directly send email to the potential supervisors in the list of DT teachers below).

 The email shall contain 3 sections as follows:

 1. Self-introduction
 2. Your intended academic activity (brief introduction, one paragraph is enough)